fgcz/geo-uploader/Readme.md

 # Start development server
 flask run -p 8000
-# Click on the links given or the terminal to access the server
+# Click on the links given from the terminal to access the server
 # http://127.0.0.1:8000

 ```

-### Before First Use
+### Before First Use - Understanding the Software
-Complete GEO registration following the [FGCZ GEO Upload Guide](https://fgcz-intranet.uzh.ch/tiki-index.php?page=web.seq.geo_upload).
+- Complete GEO registration following the [GEO Upload Guide](https://github.com/fgcz/geo-uploader/blob/main/documentation/GEO_instructions.md).

+- For the best experience creating a new session, gather all the files into one folder, and files corresponding to the same sample should have the same prefix.
+It is only possible to upload files directly under the selected folder, so no multi-folder file selection is possible.

+- There are 3 different accounts to be set up for this tool, do not confuse them.
+  - GEO repository personal folder + password
+  - GEO Uploader account login - only serves for distinguishing users
+  - (Optional) MAIL configuration - for being able to register new users and receiving email notifications

 ### Example Upload
 Once the server is up and running, and you can access it, you can try a mock upload.